 New research suggests that seven hours of sleep is associated with: 1. the lowest mortality risk while longer sleep is associated with greater mortality risk than shorter sleep; and, 2. peak cognitive performance for individuals between the ages of 15-75.

-In a study published in a February, 2016 issue of Nature, the world’s most cited scientific journal, a meta-analysis involving 35 published studies and over 1.5 million adults was conducted to summarize evidence about the association of nighttime sleep duration with risk of all-cause mortality among adults.
+In a study published in a February, 2016 issue of Nature, a meta-analysis involving 35 published studies and over 1.5 million adults was conducted to summarize evidence about the association of nighttime sleep duration with risk of all-cause mortality among adults.
 Compared with 7 hours of sleep, the increased risk of all-cause mortality was 7%, 4%, and 1% for 4, 5, and 6 hours of sleep, respectively, while the increased risk of all-cause mortality was 7%, 21%, and 37% for 8, 9, and 10 hours of sleep, respectively.
-Thus, the increased risk of death associated with sleeping more than 7 hours was significantly greater than the risk of sleeping less than 7 hours.
+Thus, the increased risk of death associated with sleeping more than 7 hours was significantly greater than the risk of sleeping less than 7 hours, and the increased mortality risk associated with 4 and 8 hours of sleep was equivalent.
 The observed associations remained after adjustment for other covariates, suggesting that the greater risk from long sleep duration is an independent predictor of all-cause mortality.

 The authors concluded that 7 hours of nighttime sleep is the optimal dose that should be recommended for adults to prevent premature death and hypothesized that the greater mortality risk from long sleep may be linked to increased sleep fragmentation that is associated with a number of negative health outcomes; changes in cytokine levels associated with long sleep; reduced exposure to bright light; and, lack of physical activity.